developmentseed/geokit-doc-seed/app/posts/s2-cli/2-0-measurement/2-0-5-distance-per-each-feature/index.md

 layout: post.html
 ---

-- It adds the distance as an attribute; it contains the length in kilometers that has each feature in a geojson file.
+- It adds the distance as an attribute; it contains the length in kilometers that has each feature in a GeoJSON file.

 #### Return:

-**Geojson file** - with distance attribute per each feature
+**GeoJSON file** - with distance attribute per each feature.

 #### Command line:

 ```
-docker run --rm -v ${PWD}:/mnt/data developmentseed/geokit:node geokit \
+docker run --rm -v ${PWD}:/mnt/data developmentseed/geokit:node.latest geokit \
     featuredistance input.geojson > output.geojson
 ```